-In October, the Center for Environmental Policy will participate in the third and final workshop in an exciting collaborative project on the innovative concepts in environmental policy.
-This project is bringing together scholars from the US, Canada, and Europe to write an edited volume about the concepts in environmental policy that have helped to shape and reshape the field.
+In this project scholars from the US, Canada, and Europe came together in four workshops to write an edited volume about the concepts in environmental policy that have helped to shape and reshape the field.
 These concepts range from biodiversity to sustainable consumption to environmental risk.

 Many of these concepts are taken for granted in contemporary use, but few even existed more than fifty years ago.
 Perhaps the best example of this is the concept of the environment as we now use it when discussing environmental policy.
 As James Meadowcroft explains in his chapter, this ubiquitous, core concept of the field wasn't really established until the 1960s and '70s, when it was introduced into academic, legal, and cultural circles.
 Before that point, the term environment simply meant 'that which surrounds.'
 Now, the concept of the environment as the natural environment, especially as affected and jeopardized by human activity, plays an indispensable role in the field of environmental policy-so much so that it is incorporated into the name of the field.